 The doctoral program in Educational Leadership is designed for professionals working in schools or other institutional settings.
 Program faculty are committed to the creation and study of environments that promote lifelong learning for people of all ages, abilities, and backgrounds.
 The program is designed for working professionals attending the university part-time to complete the program in three years.

-The program requires 60 credit hours, a comprehensive examination and a dissertation.
+The program requires 60 credit hours (with a minimum GPA of 3.25 to remain in the program), a comprehensive examination (which can be taken a maximum of two times) and a dissertation.
 There are 39 hours of core courses, 9 hours of approved elective courses, and a minimum of 12 hours of dissertation research.
 Students will typically take two courses each spring and fall and three courses each summer.
 Specific graduation requirements are provided below.
-Courses are conducted face-to-face, online, or in hybrid format; face-to-face courses are offered either on weekdays after 4pm or on Saturdays.
-Students have the option of an administrative licensure or a non-licensure pathway.
+Courses are conducted face-to-face, online, or in hybrid format; face-to-face class sessions are offered weekdays after 4:30pm.

 The doctoral program in Educational Leadership aims to enhance the knowledge and competencies of leaders so they may provide optimal conditions for the education of youth and adult learners.
 The program is designed to enhance intellectual understanding of leadership theory and policy, deepen leadership capacity, and position students for elevated organizational responsibility.
 The objectives of the program are to prepare leaders who (a) are inquiring, reflective practitioners; (b) are competent in identifying and solving complex problems; (c) understand the multitude of leadership and organizational theories and techniques related to their professional settings; (d) value, encourage, and facilitate the professional development of self and others in their organization; (e) value, understand, and support diversity in their organizations; (f) make contributions to the profession; and (g) make data-driven decisions.